evolve-agility/evolve-agility.github.io/pages/inception.md

 Superior projection of delivery timeframes.

-## Comments
+## Example Agenda

-Introductions
+1. Introductions
-Why are we here?
+1. Why are we here?
 (Vision)
-Yes/No List (Scope)
+1. Yes/No List (Scope)
-Roles & Goals
+1. Roles & Goals
-Prioritisation
+1. Prioritisation
-Approach and Agenda	Training
+1. Approach and Agenda	Training
-Change
+1. Change
-Documentation
+1. Documentation
-As Is/To Be (Process)
+1. As Is/To Be (Process)
-Estimation (Comparative size-based)
+1. Estimation (Comparative size-based)
-Non-functional requirements
+1. Non-functional requirements
-What is a User Story (Agile Requirements)
+1. What is a User Story (Agile Requirements)
-Projecting Velocity (how quickly can we proceed)
+1. Projecting Velocity (how quickly can we proceed)
-Your project community (Stakeholders)
+1. Your project community (Stakeholders)
-What keeps us up at night (Risks)
+1. What keeps us up at night (Risks)
-Write User Stories
+1. Write User Stories
-Release Planning
+1. Release Planning